Admission Requirements

 Required Coursework

-• CMN 275Y: Hybrid online course with lecture recordings and weekly face-to-face discussion sessions with participating faculty members (offered once a year).
+• CMN 275Y: Hybrid online course with lecture recordings and weekly face-to-face discussion sessions with participating faculty members (offered once a year only (!)).
 The general outline can be found in this generic syllabus here.
 It's usually offered every Winter Quarter.
 It is advised to take this course as soon as possible, because it gives an overview of CSS methods.

 • At least one course from each of the three categories of Elective Courses (see right).
 At least one of these three courses needs to be taken from a program other than the student's PhD program.